 The Audit & Risk Committee reviews the reports of management and the external auditors on the effectiveness of systems for internal control, financial reporting and risk management.

-The Company has a separate Risk Management Committee which meets annually to review changes to the risk profile of the business and to consider ways of mitigating additional risks identified.
-Mr Philip Cory-Wright as Chair of the Audit & Risk Committee is appointed to the Risk Management Committee as a board representative.
+The Company has a separate Risk Management Committee which meets at least annually to review changes to the risk profile of the business and to consider ways of mitigating additional risks identified.
+The Board are invited to attend all risk management meetings.